raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 </p>

 Answers to many of the questions that arise can probably be found by searching online, and we encourage you to do some research and try out different solutions if you get stuck.
 We will also be running two livestreams where you can ask questions to the Astro Pi Mission Control team.

-There are a wealth of resources available to help you succeed at every stage of your Astro Pi journey.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">